 “We desire to pull ourselves up by our bootstraps.
 But in the past we’ve had no straps, and in most cases no boots.” ~Whitney Young Jr.

-Whitney Moore Young, Jr. was one of the most celebrated – and controversial – African American civil rights leader, who spearheaded the drive for equal opportunity for Blacks in U.S. industry and government service during his 10 years as head of the National Urban League (1961–71), the world’s largest social-civil rights organization.
-In just one year he place 40,000 African-Americans in jobs.
+Whitney Moore Young, Jr. was one of the most celebrated – and controversial – African American civil rights leader, who spearheaded the drive for equal opportunity for African-Americans in the U.S. industry and government service during his 10 years as head of the National Urban League (1961–71).
+In just one year he placed 40,000 African-Americans in jobs.

 Whitney M. Young Jr. was born on July 31, 1921, in Lincoln Ridge, Kentucky, the middle child with two sisters.
 His mother was a teacher and his father the principal of the Lincoln Institute, an African-American preparatory school.
 He attended Kentucky State Industrial College before working as a teacher himself and then serving in World War II overseas, where he acted as a bridge between black and whyte servicemen.